-- 1.5.1 The forest management unit(s) shall be protected from unauthorized harvesting activities and other activities not controlled by forest manager or local people with use rights.
-Only the forest owner and those authorized by the forest owner are allow to carry out forest operation activities in the forest.
-Excepted is the use of rights to collect wood in the forest. - 1.5.2 If illegal harvesting is observed by the forest owner or other, the forest owner shall take steps to stop/ prevent the activities and all similar activities. - 1.5.3 For large operations, a system shall exist for documenting and reporting to the appropriate authority instances of illegal harvesting, settlement, occupation or other unauthorized activities. - 1.6 Forest managers shall demonstrate a long-term commitment to adhere to the FSC Principles and Criteria. - 1.6.1 For large operations, FME shall have a publicly available policy or statement committing the organization to adhere to the FSC certification standards on the forest under assessment. - 1.6.2 FME shall not implement activities that blatantly conflict with the FSC P&C on forest areas outside of the forest area under assessment. - 1.6.3 FME shall disclose information on all forest areas over which the FME has some degree of management responsibility to demonstrate conformance with current FSC policies on partial certification and on excision of areas from the scope of certification.
+1.5.1 The forest management unit(s) shall be protected from unauthorized harvesting activities and other activities not controlled by forest manager or local people with use rights.

+1.5.2 For large operations, a system shall exist for documenting and reporting to the appropriate authority instances of illegal harvesting, settlement, occupation or other unauthorized activities.

+4 The list of national and state-specific laws is not comprehensive; it is provided only as a guide to relevant legislation and regulations for forest management across all regions or in different regions.

+1.6 Forest managers shall demonstrate a long-term commitment to adhere to the FSC Principles and Criteria.

+1.6.1 For large operations, FME shall have a publicly available policy or statement committing the organization to adhere to the FSC certification standards on the forest under assessment.

+1.6.2 FME shall not implement activities that blatantly conflict with the FSC P&C on forest areas outside of the forest area under assessment.

+1.6.3 FME shall disclose information on all forest areas over which the FME has some degree of management responsibility to demonstrate compliance with current FSC policies on partial certification and on excision of areas from the scope of certification.